 What is OTT?

 Cable providers don’t dominate the video content market as they used to.
 The pond that was once the mobile Internet has quickly become an ocean, causing a paradigm shift in the market.
-A new breed of content providers, such as Hulu, Netflix, and Sling TV, has given people the ability to watch their favorite content on the go.
+A new breed of content providers, such as Hulu, Netflix, and Sling TV, have given people the ability to watch their favorite content on the go.
 Instant streaming takes place on a closed infrastructure, allowing users to subscribe to specific services without going through a cable provider.
-The platforms that make this streaming possible is known as OTT, or over the top.
+The platforms that make this streaming possible are known collectively as OTT, or over-the-top.